boomcamp/react-3-products-api/README.md

+## Setup
+- Clone this repository
+- Run `npm install`
+- Run `npm start`

 ## Documentation
-To view the API documentation, run nodemon at the root directory and navigate to http://localhost:5000
+- You can view documentation for the API at http://localhost:5000

 ## Products
 - [x] GET - server side search using query parameters